 Subjects in the study were played a series of clicking noises in their ears or shown a series of flashes inn their eyes.
 They had to decide whether more were heard or seen on the left or right and were given a reward of between 5 and 25 cents for a right answer and the same amount taken away for a wrong answer.
 Subjects who were rewarded tended to repeat their previous choice and that tendency grew stronger as the award increased.
 Subjects who were punished strongly avoided the previous choice.
 However, unlike the response to a reward, no matter how large a sum was lost, subjects showed a strong and consistent tendency to avoid the previous choice.

 Kubanek said, “Objectively, you’d think that winning 25 cents would have the same magnitude of effect as losing 25 cents, but that’s not what we find.”

 – The conclusion of the research was that sticks, or punishments, are better than carrots, or rewards for getting people to comply.

 Interestingly, the FCA’s research shows that people behave differently when they are in groups, meaning that rule breaking depends on the culture and social norms within firms.

 The report says: “Wrongdoing can, therefore, be reduced by promoting a positive culture of compliance.
-Firms can do this through their tone of communication, training and the expectations that they set for their staff, as well as by ensuring that staff have the right incentives, combating negative ideologies and publicizing examples of good behavior”.
+Firms can do this through their tone of communication, training and the expectations that they set for their staff, as well as by ensuring that staff have the right incentives, combatting negative ideologies and publicizing examples of good behaviour”.

 Travel managers therefore need to look carefully at how they communicate rewards for compliance and punishments for non-compliance.